 You can also tell them you understand they might not want to talk right now but when they are ready to talk, you will be ready to listen.

 It can sometimes be helpful to find age appropriate children’s book or other resources that can make talking about a difficult subject easier for children.
-Some suggestions are listed in the resource section of this app.
+Some suggestions are listed in the resource section.

 **For more practical tips and success strategies, check out PARENTING APART, the book.
 Providing separated and divorced parents the tools they need to raise HAPPY and SECURE kids.
-As a subscriber, feel free to preview a complimentary sample chapter of PARENTING APART or take a look the table of contents to see what it has to offer.
+As a subscriber, feel free to preview a complimentary sample chapter of PARENTING APART to see what it has to offer.